TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-It has a `"file"` parameter where we can attempt to include another critical files.
+It has a `"file"` parameter that we can try to use to include other critical files.

-Let s try it with the `/etc/passwd`
+Let's try it with `/etc/passwd`

 <br />